 Most patients see an immediate improvement in the appearance of the skin, with continuing improvement over the next several months.
 Some patients opt for multiple treatment sessions to achieve maximum results.

 Additional Skin Rejuvenation Treatments:

 Dr. John W. Decorato offers plastic and reconstructive surgery to patients across New York & New Jersey including: Staten Island & Brooklyn New York.
 Elizabeth, Newark, Jersey City, Perth Amboy New Jersey.
-Contact Dr. John W. Decorato’s office today to schedule your FREE Laser Skin Resurfacing Consultation!
+Contact Dr. John W. Decorato’s office today to schedule your Laser Skin Resurfacing Consultation!